dayatucker/stat220_final/README.md

 # Spotify Music Explorer 2018-2024
-This repository contains the final project for STAT220, which explores trends in Spotify music data from 2018 to 2024.
-The project includes data wrangling, visualization, and a Shiny web app for interactive exploration.
+This repository contains the final project for STAT220.

+For this project, we explored lyrical and musical trends using Spotify data from 2018 to 2024.
+To acquire the data, we used the Spotify API to collect detailed information on tracks, albums, and artists, and an R wrapper for the Genius API to scrape song lyrics.
+We then wrangled this data by merging datasets, cleaning text (removing punctuation, annotations, etc.), and filtering out both English and Spanish stopwords to prepare the lyrics for analysis.
+To visualize the data, we created a series of interactive plotly charts in R, including genre-based word frequency plots, sentiment trends over time, and track popularity patterns.
+Finally, to communicate insights, we built an interactive Shiny dashboard that allows users to explore patterns in music and lyrics across years and genres, making the analysis accessible and engaging.
+This project aimed to better understand how lyrical content and musical success evolve over time and vary across genres.

 ## Files
 - `data_prep.R`: Script for cleaning and wrangling raw datasets.
 Produces combined datasets for analysis and visualization.